Myroslava12/React_Classical_music/README.md

-ClassicalApp - web application created for lovers of classical music 🎼 You can find your favorite composers or discover the world of classical music for yourself🎶🎵
+ClassicalApp - web application created for classical music lovers 🎼 You can find your favorite composers or discover the world of classical music for yourself🎶🎵

 Additionally, you can find some of the world’s most famous classical music melodies that you could hear in movies, commercials etc...